dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/gcpbucket.md

 ### Get object

-To perform a get file operation, invoke the AWS S3 binding with a `POST` method and the following JSON body:
+To perform a get file operation, invoke the GCP bucket binding with a `POST` method and the following JSON body:

 ```json
 {